Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 There are a lot of ways to find leads on LinkedIn, and you can dive a lot deeper to find the perfect targets and get in touch.

-Now comes the part where you start engaging with leads!
+This is now the part where you start engaging with leads!

 The formula you can use for success is: read the lead’s content + provide valuable and genuine comments.
 This will lead to some cool conversations and end up getting you some meetings booked in the process.